 As the cost of traditional funerals continues to rise, many families in Colorado are turning to cremation as a more affordable and flexible alternative.
-Several different cremation options are available to families, and deciding what type of cremation service is required is important.
+Different cremation options are available to families, and deciding what cremation service is required is important.

-Low-cost direct cremation prices above are offered by DFS Memorials – a network of affordable cremation service providers.
-Visit DFS Memorials – Colorado to check other locations and prices.
+The low-cost direct cremation prices above are offered by DFS Memorials, a network of affordable cremation service providers.
+Visit DFS Memorials—Colorado to check other locations and prices.

-The most economical service is known as a “direct cremation,” where the deceased is taken into the care of a funeral home/cremation provider, all the necessary legal paperwork is completed, and the body is then cremated.
+The most economical service is known as a “direct cremation,” in which the deceased is taken into the care of a funeral home or cremation provider, all the necessary legal paperwork is completed, and the body is then cremated.
 There is generally no viewing or service with a direct cremation.

 What are the different types of cremation service options and costs?